 Professor Wanyama’s research interests include the politics of development and democratisation in Africa, and politics and social protection in Kenya.

-Fredrick O. Wanyama (2014).
-Cooperatives and the Sustainable Development Goals: A Contribution to the Post-2015 Development Debate, Geneva: ILO.
+Wanyama, F. O. (2014).
+Cooperatives and the Sustainable Development Goals: A Contribution to the Post-2015 Development Debate.
+Geneva: ILO.

-Fredrick O. Wanyama (2013).
-“Political leadership and development in Kenya, Uganda and Tanzania”, in Maurice N. Amutabi and Shadrack W. Nasong’o (eds.), Regime Change and Succession Politics in Africa: Five Decades of Misrule, New York: Routledge, pp. 17-47.
+Wanyama, F. O. (2013).
+‘Political leadership and development in Kenya, Uganda and Tanzania’, in M. N. Amutabi and S. W. Nasong’o (eds.), Regime Change and Succession Politics in Africa: Five Decades of Misrule.
+New York: Routledge, pp. 17-47.